 Duties of Tenants and Landlords

 I cannot stress enough how important a rental agreement is for both tenants and landlords.
+As soon as you finalize on a house, and decide on household shifting, the first thing you have to do is get a rental agreement done.
 The rental agreement is a ‘Legal form’ of an agreement signed by both the tenants and landlords.
 For instance, the rental agreement must cover

 - Firstly, an agreed-upon rent, payable by the tenant periodically.

-- Secondly, the advance amount, received by the owner, which is to be returned once the tenant moves out.
+- Secondly, the security deposit, received by the owner, returnable once the tenant moves out.

 - Thirdly, amenities provided for the property.